blackflux/object-scan/README.md

 and can be used to manage state across a search invocation without having to recompile the search.

 By default a search invocation returns the matched keys.
-However the context is returned instead when it is not undefined.
+However, when it is not undefined, the context is returned instead.

 ### Options